Dosimetry Process

 A Straightforward and Efficient TLD Mail Audit Process

-1. For all RDS services, thermoluminescent dosimeters (TLD), along with associated phantoms (electrons) or platforms (photons) for irradiation, are shipped to participating institutions.
-Medical physicists (or their delegates) perform irradiations, delivering 3 Gy (or 300 MU), according to RDS instructions and return the irradiated TLD to RDS for analysis.
+- For all radiation dosimetry service (RDS) services, thermoluminescent dosimeters (TLD) — along with associated phantoms (electrons) or platforms (photons) for irradiation — are shipped to participating institutions.
+Medical physicists (or their delegates) perform irradiations, delivering 3 Gy (or 300 MU), according to RDS instructions, and return the irradiated TLD to RDS for analysis.

-2. At RDS, TLD are read, and doses are calculated using a well-established protocol with uncertainty of ≤1.5% (Kirby et al., 1992).
-The system is calibrated using TLD standards irradiated at the MD Anderson Accredited Dosimetry Calibration Laboratory (ADCL).
+- At RDS, TLD are read, and doses are calculated using a well-established protocol with uncertainty of ≤1.5% (Kirby et al., 1992).
+The system is calibrated with TLD standards irradiated by RDS staff at an independent, accredited calibration laboratory on irradiators calibrated using NIST-traceable dosimetry equipment.

-Our normal turn-around time for a report is two weeks from receipt of irradiated TLD at our office.
-A minimum 7-day interval is maintained between TLD irradiation and readout to ensure optimal accuracy.
-This period allows the signal to stabilize and enables application of appropriate correction factors, as signal fading can otherwise lead to higher dosimetric uncertainty.
+Our normal turnaround time for a report is two weeks from receipt of irradiated TLD at our office.
+A minimum seven-day interval is maintained between TLD irradiation and readout to ensure optimal accuracy.
+This period allows the signal to stabilize and enables the application of appropriate correction factors, as signal fading can otherwise lead to higher dosimetric uncertainty.

-For time-sensitive output checks, RDS will perform readout at right at 7 days post-irradiation (rush service).
+For time-sensitive output checks, RDS will perform readout exactly seven days post-irradiation (rush service).
 If rush service is required, please indicate this on the data sheet and contact RDS directly to ensure timely processing.
 Overnight shipping of TLDs can also be arranged to further expedite the turnaround time.

-Quality Assurance and Independent Validation of RDS Measurements
+Quality Assurance (QA) and Independent Validation of RDS Measurements

 - TLD batches are commissioned according to the American Association of Physicists in Medicine Report-191.